 After some of that trash, some social realism from Neneh Cherry, on one of the lesser-known singles from her breakthrough album (which had the monster hit of Buffalo Stance on it): which appears to detail the teenage life of a girl who is lusted after by boys (and men) rather older than her, and it is hinted at that things progress rather further than that.
 The feeling here, though, is one of resignation by Neneh Cherry, as she observes someone growing up way too fast.

 /The Midnight NAMBLA

 The first time, I think, I’ve ever featured Turbonegro, and not, I suspect, a serious song, but then I’m not convinced too much with Turbonegro is.
-A Norwegian rock band with one of the best-organised and well-known fan club going, I was certainly more aware of that than what the band actually sound like!
+A Norwegian rock band with one of the best-organised and well-known fan clubs going, I was certainly more aware of that than what the band actually sounded like!
 Anyway, the profane lyrics here take the piss out of a pathetic man who likes younger boys, backed with a fuzzy punk rock rush that concludes with a kick-ass guitar solo.

-It is perhaps notable than many of the songs this week are quite old – perhaps reflecting the distinct change in attitudes in recent decades (and the slew of abuse cases and/or controversies involving underage participants).
-So it could be said that Travis were rather ahead of the curve with their anthemic early single – before they descended into radio-friendly wallpaper music – that suggests ill-advised adventures with girls that aren’t as old as they seem on tour.
+It is perhaps notable that many of the songs this week are quite old – perhaps reflecting the distinct change in attitudes in recent decades (and the slew of abuse cases and/or controversies involving underage participants).
+So it could be said that Travis was rather ahead of the curve with their anthemic early single – before they descended into radio-friendly wallpaper music – that suggests ill-advised adventures with girls that aren’t as old as they seem on tour.
 As the hook goes, “So make sure that she’s old enough / Before you blow your mind…“.
 Quite.